8 Best Places to Take Pictures in Vermont

 Vermont is a well known destination for stunning autumn colors.
 Nature photographers will have a blast driving around Vermont during peak fall foliage.

 From covered bridges to mountain ranges you’ll find plenty to photograph in Vermont.
-If you have a way to get around you can easily photography most of the state in one season.
+If you have a way to get around you can easily photograph most of the state in one season.
 When traveling around Vermont I recommend checking out the fall foliage map to find where to go.

 Now let’s get into the list, here are the best photography spots in Vermont: